Introduction to Data Science

 Data science, an emerging and continually evolving interdisciplinary STEM field with roots in statistics, mathematics, and computer science, gives us the opportunity to rethink curriculum, pathways, pedagogy, and technology in the name of (1) increasing access and (2) removing barriers to STEM degrees and careers (Cobb, 2015).

-Live lecture sessions will be held on Mondays, Tuesdays, Wednesdays, and Thursdays from 11: 10 am to 12:10 pm Pacific time over Zoom.
+Live lecture sessions will be held on Tuesdays and Thursdays from 9: 30 am to 10:50 pm Pacific time over Zoom.
 These lectures will be used to highlight and review vital concepts of the course.
 Accompanying notebooks with examples will typically be provided to students.
 Recordings of these sessions will be provided, though students are highly encouraged to attend in real-time.

-The weekly lab session consists of a lab assignment that develops skills with computational and inferential concepts.
+The weekly lab session on Tu or Th consists of a lab assignment that develops skills with computational and inferential concepts.
 These lab assignments are a required part of the course and will be released on Monday nights.

 Weekly homework assignments are a required part of the course.
 You must complete and submit your homework independently, but you are allowed to discuss problems with other students and course staff.